stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [Perceived Average and Ideal Penis Size](https://www.dred.com/uk/does-size-matter/) (yes, most men think their own device is too short)

-Don’t fall into that trap, as it is unlikely to make you more happy.
+Don’t fall into that trap, as it is unlikely to make you happier.
 At the same time, especially when it comes to your sex life, you will compare yourself against unreasonable exaggerations and brags.

 > Writing about sex makes me feel like I’m either humble-bragging or pandering.
-There’s no inbetween. - [Why We (Men) Don’t Write About Our Sex Lives](http://verysmartbrothas.com/why-we-men-dont-write-about-our-sex-lives/) by Damon Young
+There’s no in-between. - [Why We (Men) Don’t Write About Our Sex Lives](http://verysmartbrothas.com/why-we-men-dont-write-about-our-sex-lives/) by Damon Young

 Why does it matter (for dating, not only - well-being or making society better)?
 The key thing is to be open to experiences.
 Treating every *“I didn’t have sex”* as a failure is going to result in a lot of frustration, often for no good reason.
-Maybe you had a wonderful conversation, or some blissful cuddling.
+Maybe you had a wonderful conversation or some blissful cuddling.
 Don’t ruin it by setting your goals too narrow.
 Appreciate the time with her, and don’t turn dating into an array of checkboxes or a score count.
 Even worse, if you are driven to have sex mostly to score, it won’t be respectful of her:

 * [Two simple things I wish someone told me as a teenage boy - a webstrip](http://thewireless.co.nz/articles/the-pencilsword-no-i-in-sex)

 ## Individual

 At last, not least - with all that said above, you will be dating a particular girl, not an average girl (or in the worst case: *“an abstract concept of a girl”*).
-Sure, for your very initial educated guesses it is beneficial know in which areas she is likely to have different preferences or priorities.
+Sure, for your very initial educated guesses it is beneficial to know in which areas she is likely to have different preferences or priorities.
 Perhaps the most important thing is that she is likely to have more broad (and less focused) needs and interests.

 But in the process of getting know her better and better, sticking to the gender average will make less and less sense.
 And if you wish to know something, just ask them. :)